-$A. \quad Parent(s)/Guardian(s)$
+A. Parent(s)/Guardian(s)

 - 1. Recognize that the education of their children is a joint responsibility of the parents and the school community.
 They must communicate with their child's teacher and other school personnel, and where possible attend all school functions. - 2.
 Send their children to school ready to participate and learn. - 3.
 Ensure their children attend school regularly and on time. - 4.
 Ensure absences are excused in keeping with state law.
 If a child is ill and cannot attend school, it is the parent's responsibility to arrange for alternate supervision.
 Accurate emergency contacts must be provided to the schools. - 5.
-Insist their children be dressed, groomed, and maintain appropriate hygiene in a manner consistent with the student dress code. - 6.
-Encourage compliance with the Dignity for All Students Act (DASA) mandates - 7.
-Help their children understand that in a democratic society appropriate rules are required to maintain a safe, supportive and orderly environment.
+Ensure compliance with the Dignity for All Students Act (DASA) mandates.

-- 8. Know school rules and help their children understand them so their children can help create a safe, supportive school environment. - 9.
-Convey to their children a supportive and respectful attitude toward education and the district. - 10.
-Build good relationships with teachers, other parents and their children's friends. - 11 Accept responsibility and accountability on behalf of their children and encourage their children to be accountable and responsible for their actions. - 12.
-Help their children deal effectively with peer pressure. - 13.
-Inform school officials of changes in the home situation that may affect student conduct or performance. - 14.
-Provide a place for study and ensure homework assignments are completed. - 15.
-Model civil and respectful behavior at all times
+- 6. Help their children understand appropriate rules are required to maintain a safe, supportive and orderly school environment. - 7.
+Know school rules and help their children understand them so their children can help create a safe, supportive school environment. - 8.
+Convey to their children a supportive and respectful attitude toward education and the district. - 9.
+Build good relationships with teachers, other parents and their children's friends. - 10.
+Accept responsibility and accountability on behalf of their children and encourage their children to be accountable and responsible for their actions. - 11.
+Help their children deal effectively with peer pressure. - 12.
+Inform school officials of changes in the home situation that may affect student conduct or performance. - 13.
+Provide a place for study and ensure homework assignments are completed. - 14.
+Model civil and respectful behavior at all times.